SanderMertens/flecs/README.md

 ecs_new(world, e, my_container);
 ```

-The above code constructs a hierarchy with a parent and a child.
+The above code constructs a hierarchy with a parent ("my_container") and a child ("e").
 For an example of how to walk over this hierarchy, see the `dag` example in the examples directory.

 ### Prefab
 Prefabs are a special kind of entity that enable applications to reuse components values across entities.
 To create a prefab, you can use the `ECS_PREFAB` macro, or `ecs_new_prefab` function: